 Attendance and materials are free.
 Registration required, and a limited number of spots are available.
 Please call 423.869.6607 or email Program Coordinator Natalie Sweet at firstname.lastname@example.org.

 The East Tennessee History Fair

 Saturday, August 19, 2017, 10:00am-5:00pm

 Once again this year, the Abraham Lincoln Library and Museum will participate in the East Tennessee History Fair!
 Bring the family out to say hello and to participate in the many fun events that will be held that day.
 For more information on the fair, please visit the East Tennessee History Fair website.

 Not since June 8, 1918, has a path of totality for a solar eclipse cut across the United States from the Pacific to the Atlantic.
 On August 21, 2017, this event will occur again.
 If you are unable to make it to one of the spots where true totality will occur, we invite you to come to the Abraham Lincoln Library and Museum to watch the partial eclipse in our backyard!

 Visitors are welcome to gather in front of the museum throughout the day to watch the progression of the event.
-While you wait, your paid admission (at either the regular or group rate) to the museum will also provide you with the opportunity to make a card projector to safely watch the eclipse.
+While you wait, your free admission to the museum will also provide you with the opportunity to make a card projector to safely watch the eclipse.
 Then, take a special, focused tour through our galleries to learn about how Abraham Lincoln was a man of science and invention.
 His forward-thinking led him to sign the Morrill Act of 1862, charter the National Academy of Sciences in 1863, encourage the creation of the Union Army Balloon Corps, and be the only President to also hold a patent in the U.S. Patent Office.

-Activities are free with regular paid admission to the museum.
+This is a free activity.
 For more information, please call 423.869.6607 or email Program Coordinator Natalie Sweet at email@example.com.

 For Information: 423-869-6607